runely/calendar-homey/README.md

 ## Setup

 - Open settings (configure app)
-    - Paste in the ical link
+    - Paste in the ical link and give it a name
     - Change the date/time format or use the default (your choice)
     - Choose whether or not you want **next event tags** per calendar.
 Default is off